 Know the Law About Family Child Care in California Rental Property – For Landlords

-Otherwise, it is illegal in California for a landlord to attempt to prohibit a tenant from operating a licensed family child care home for six or 12 children or to try to evict a tenant who does so.
+Otherwise, it is illegal in California for a landlord to attempt to prohibit a tenant from operating a licensed family child care home or to try to evict a tenant who does so.[ii]
 Landlords have no legal authority to prohibit family child care.

-No. Health and Safety Code Section 1596.78 requires a licensed family child care provider to care for children in his or her own home but does not require the provider to own that home.
-And, as explained earlier, Section 1597.40(b) prohibits any restrictions or conditions that limit the use of a residence as a family child care home.
-Therefore, even if a rental agreement or lease says the rental unit may be used only as a residence, that provision offers no basis for prohibiting family child care, which the law considers a residential use of property, not a business use.[i]
+No. California law says that family child care homes are residential use of property, not a business or commercial use of property.[i]
+Therefore, even if a rental agreement or lease says the rental unit may be used only as a residence, that provision offers no basis for prohibiting family child care, which the law considers a residential use of property, not a business one.[ii]

 Yes.
 A tenant may operate a family child care home in any dwelling in which he or she resides, whether a single family house or an apartment in a multi-unit dwelling.
-The law equally protects tenants who provide family child care, regardless of the type of rental unit.[i]
+The law equally protects tenants who provide family child care regardless of the type of rental unit.[i]

 Landlords need not be concerned about whether the unit is appropriate for child care, because the Community Care Licensing Division will periodically inspect the site and will make that determination.[ii]

 No. A landlord may not require the tenant to obtain child care liability insurance as a condition of renting the property.
-Tenants may voluntarily purchase liability insurance for the program, but they are not legally obligated to do so.
-Section 1597.531 of the Health and Safety Code allows family child care providers to choose among three alternatives: obtaining liability insurance, obtaining a bond, or having parents sign affidavits that they are aware the program does not have liability insurance.
-If the provider lives in rental housing, the affidavit must also state that any liability insurance held by the landlord may not cover losses arising out of the operation of the family child care home.
+Tenants may voluntarily purchase liability insurance for the child care, but they are not legally obligated to do so.
+Section 1597.531 of the Health and Safety Code allows family child care providers to choose among three alternatives: obtaining liability insurance, obtaining a bond, or having parents sign affidavits stating that they are aware the child care does not have liability insurance.
+If the provider lives in rental housing, the affidavit must also state that any liability insurance held by the landlord may not cover losses arising out of the operation of the family child care home.[i]
 Having the signed affidavits does not limit the provider’s liability.

-On the other hand, if a tenant who provides family child care has liability insurance, the landlord may ask to be added to the policy as an additional, named insured.
-The tenant must comply, providing the landlord makes the request in writing, adding the landlord does not result in cancellation or nonrenewal or the policy, and the landlord pays any additional premium.[i]
+If a tenant who provides family child care does have liability insurance, the landlord may ask to be added to the policy as an additional, named insured.
+The tenant must comply, if the following conditions are met:

-No. Section 676.1 of the California Insurance Code explicitly prohibits insurers from canceling or refusing to renew insurance policies because of the operation of a family child care home on the premises.
+No. Section 676.1 of the California Insurance Code explicitly prohibits insurers from canceling or refusing to renew insurance policies because of the operation of a family child care home on the premises.[i]

 No. As noted earlier, the law explicitly protects the operation of family child care in residential property, and so a landlord may not evict a tenant solely for operating a family child care home.[i]
 However, a landlord may evict a tenant for a valid reason such as failing to pay rent, violating another lease term, or if the landlord plans to move into the rental unit.

-No. Landlords may not charge additional rent simply because a tenant operates a family child care program.
-Such increases constitute “source of income” discrimination in violation of California’s Fair Housing and Employment Act.[i]
-Any rent increases must fall within amounts permitted under state and local rent control laws.
+No. Landlords may not charge additional rent simply because a tenant operates a family child care program.[i]
+Such rent increases constitute “source of income” discrimination in violation of California’s Fair Housing and Employment Act.[ii]
+A landlord can raise rent for other reasons.
+But any rent increases must fall within amounts permitted under state and local rent control laws.

 Because they may fail to distinguish a family child care home from a child care center, landlords may envision streams of children disturbing other tenants and running about.
-A landlord should remember that a family child care license limits the number of children in care and requires continual supervision of the small number of children in care.
+A landlord should remember that a family child care license limits the number of children in care and requires continual supervision of all of children in care.[i]